chronology

 17 May - She urges Sabatier to publish The Fires of Autumn.
 The creative attitude of Horace de Carbuccia takes it to a new level state of bitterness, of weariness, of go t (Sabatier letter / IMEC).

-May 29 - Ordinance requiring Jews to wear a yellow cloth.
-Only Lisabeth, aged less than six years, will not wear it.
+29 May - Ordinance requiring Jews to wear a yellow cloth.
+Only Lisabeth, aged under six years, will not wear it.
 Mom told me that I was a Jew, the day we agreed to wear the yellow canvas.
 (Denise Epstein)

 17 June - Seventeen of the twenty-two chapters of Dolce are achev s.
 She imagines the fate of her characters in Captivit, then in the two following volumes, Battles and Peace, which would see the triumph of individual destiny.
 The whole makes up a large volume of one thousand pages ( Notes on the state of France ).